Pakistan: Rights groups slam 'pro-military' legislation – DW – 08/07/2023

 Pakistani journalists have raised concerns about press freedom following the amendments to cybercrime legislation, as they and their colleagues had previously unearthed corruption scandals after receiving information from government institutions through their sources.

-After the passage of these laws, it will be very difficult for media people to obtain information or documents; copies from government department, Farzana Ali, a Peshawar-based journalist, told DW, adding this would prevent them from backing their claims of corruption or malpractice.
+After the passage of these laws, it will be very difficult for media representatives to obtain information or documents such as copies from government departments as Farzana Ali, a Peshawar-based journalist, told DW, adding this would prevent journalists from being able to back claims of corruption or malpractice.

-"After the passage of this law, there is no use of right to information act because if the government departments cannot pass on information to media persons then what is the use of this law," added Ali.
+"After the passage of this law, the Right to Information Act becomes pointless, because if government departments cannot pass information to media persons, what is the use?," said Ali.

 Edited by: Keith Walker